 This book is aimed at readers of all levels.
-While having some basic proficiency with functional programming will be helpful, it's by no means required to follow the material in this book.
+While having some basic proficiency with functional programming will be helpful, it's by no means required to follow the material presented.
 If you're not a Clojure user already, this book is a good starting point since it focuses on applying the language to solve concrete problems.
-This means we'll focus on the small number of language features needed to build common web applications.
+This means we'll focus on the small set of language features needed to build web applications.